Care home fire training - no practical session - unlimited numbers may attend - from £395+vat

 You may place as many persons as you wish on the fire training session.
 It works best with about twenty persons on the course.
 This is because that is the maximum number we allow on a practical fire extinguisher session.
 It is also the best number when we carry out a fire drill for course attendees.

 Yes we will include your plans on the course.
 We can also make suggestions about improvements to your evacuation plan if you wish.
-This can be carried out before the training with the manager so they can be sure if they want to make any changes.

 No we will not include evacuation chair, slide sheet or transfer sling training in our standard course.
 We can include these items if you wish but an additional fee may apply.